Rev. Cynthia Engstrom

 Director of Handbells

 Kevin is the Director of Handbells at Travis Park.
 He has been attending Travis Park since 2013 and has been a participant in the bell choir for most of that time, stepping in as director in 2022.
 Music has been a part of Kevin’s life since 6th grade band.
 Kevin is an oboe player and met his wife, Caroline, while on the drumline playing cymbals in the Longhorn Band at The University of Texas at Austin.
-Together they have 2 beautiful daughters who are active in the children’s ministry at Travis Park with another baby girl due in March 2023!
+Together they have 3 beautiful daughters who are active in the children’s ministry at Travis Park!
 Kevin also sings in the Sanctuary Choir, under the direction of his wife, and is currently the chair of the Travis Park United Methodist Church Foundation Board.

 Rudolph (Rudy) Galindo